‘General Hospital’ Spoilers Reveal That Jason & Sam Get Help From An Unexpected Resource As Peter Scrambles

 Spoilers for General Hospital hint that this month will bring big developments for Sam and Jason.
 They are determined to find the proof they need to expose Peter so that Robert will help them with Sam’s parole officer.
 They are pursuing all avenues, and a new potential path is about to become available.

 Sam and Jason proposed a deal to Robert that could pave the way to their being together again publicly.
-They need to provide Robert with proof that Peter tried to kill Franco and Andre, but they haven’t been able to find a smoking gun of any sense.
+They need to provide Robert with proof that Peter tried to kill Franco and Andre, but they haven’t been able to find a smoking gun of any kind.

 Spinelli will soon step up to help Sam and Jason in their digging, but General Hospital spoilers suggest that it could be Finn who provides what they need to move this investigation forward.

-Finn knows that Anna has information about Peter’s past that she’s resistant to sharing with authorities.
-However, General Hospital spoilers indicate that later this month, he’ll find himself at a fork in the road that will test his commitment to Violet versus Anna.
+Finn knows that Anna has information about Peter’s past that she’s hesitant to share with authorities.
+However, General Hospital spoilers indicate that later this month, Finn will find himself at a fork in the road that will test his commitment to Violet versus Anna.

 Of course, Finn doesn’t want to betray Anna, but he’s fearful of what Peter is capable of doing.
-He has Violet to protect now and soon Finn will see a path that could allow him to share what he knows without Anna knowing he’s behind it.
+He has Violet to protect now, and soon Finn will see a path that could allow him to share what he knows without Anna being aware that he’s behind it.

 It's past time Sam and Jason had a private conversation.
 But how deep will it go?
 A brand-new #GH starts RIGHT NOW on ABC! pic.twitter.com/zcjaEIspPW